rmatil/uzh-16-triaging-software-bugs/README.md

 ## Models
 In order to apply the models to the different features, run [`run_models.py`](https://github.com/rmatil/uzh-16-triaging-software-bugs/blob/master/model/run_models.py) within the `model` directory.
-You get as output the accuracy as well as the f1 score for each model.
+You get as output the accuracy as well as the f1 score for each model on the test data.

+Interpreting the prediction results: `1` represents, that a bug was fixed, `0` that it will not be fixed